-Guidance concerning topical content of the computer-based exam in Auditing and Attestation can be found in a document prepared by the Board of Examiners of the AICPA entitled Content and Skill Specifications for the Uniform CPA Exam.
-We have included the content outline for Auditing and Attestation at the beginning of Chapter 5.
+Specific guidance concerning topical content of the computer-based exam in BEC can be found in Content and Skills Specifications for the Uniform CPA Exam.
+We have included the detailed content outline for BEC at the beginning of Chapter 5.
 The outline should be used as an indication of the topics' relative emphasis on the exam.

 The Board's objective in preparing this detailed listing of topics tested on the exam is to help "in assuring the continuing validity and reliability of the Uniform CPA Examination."
-These outlines are an excellent source of guidance concerning the areas and emphasis to be given each area on future exams.
+These outlines are an excellent source of guidance concerning the areas and the emphasis to be given each area on future exams.

-The new Content and Skill Specification Outlines for the CPA examination, including the testing of International Auditing Standards, went into effect January 1, 2011.
+The new Content and Skill Specification Outlines for the CPA examination goes into effect January 1, 2013.
 In addition, the AICPA adopted CBT-e, which is a new computer platform.
-The major change from your standpoint is that simulations are smaller in size and a larger number of these "task-based simulations" are included on the Auditing and Attestation, Financial Accounting and Reporting, and Regulation exams.
-In addition, all simulations that test writing skills have been moved to the Business Environment and Concepts exam.
+All questions that test writing skills have been moved to the Business Environment and Concepts exam.

-New accounting and auditing pronouncements, including those in the governmental and not-for-profit areas, are tested in the testing window starting six months after the pronouncement's effective date.
+New accounting, auditing, and ethics pronouncements, including those in the governmental and not-for-profit areas, are tested in the testing window starting six months after the pronouncement's effective date.
 If early application is permitted, a pronouncement is tested six months after the issuance date; candidates are responsible for the old pronouncement also until it is superseded.
-Federal laws are tested six months following their effective date.
-The AICPA posts content changes regularly on its Internet site at www.cpa-exam.org.
+For the BEC section, federal laws are tested six months following their effective date and for uniform acts one year after their adoption by a simple majority of jurisdictions.
+If there is no federal or uniform law on a topic, the questions are intended to test knowledge of the law of the majority of jurisdictions.
+The AICPA posts content changes regularly on its Internet site.
+The address is www.cpa-exam.org.